 Research tells us that children and adolescents take their cues from adults.
 As adults, we set the tone for what is acceptable in our society, and this contributes in powerful ways to the social norms of our schools’ culture.
 One of the pillars of CASEL’s approach to SEL implementation is a strong commitment to promoting a positive school climate.
 For many years we have worked closely with colleagues and organizations with a similar mission—for example, the National Center on Safe Supportive Learning Environments and the National School Climate Center.

-We hope all our partners, colleagues, and collaborators, including the families and communities whose support is essential to successful schools, will be part of a renewed effort to bridge the gaps in respect and human relationships in today’s world.
+We hope all our partners, colleagues, and collaborators, including the families and communities whose support is essential to successful schools, will be part of a renewed effort to bridge the gaps in respect and human relationships in today’s world, including peaceful ways to resolve conflicts.
 We hope you will continually emphasize the importance of accepting and understanding others, recognizing and celebrating individual and cultural differences, and engaging in civil, tolerant dialog even when there’s disagreement about specific policies.

 For excellent resources on how to teach social and emotional learning and embed it in the culture of your school, we recommend the numerous highly rated SEL programs reviewed and described in our CASEL Guides for both the preschool/elementary level and the secondary level.

-We also highly recommend the work of our colleagues in the SEL field.
-Many of them have developed effective responses and guidance to educators for dealing with stressful current events.
-We’re happy to share them, below.
+We also highly recommend the work of our colleagues in the SEL field, which we share below.

 Resources from Our Colleagues and Collaborators